bolducp/rails_tutorial/_installation/windows.md

     This will list all the contents of your Downloads directory.
 It might be a little messy, but somewhere in there you should see a file named `rubygems-update-2.6.7.gem`.

-    The full path to the RubyGems update is `C:\Users\USERNAME\Downloads` where USERNAME is your username.
+    The full path to the RubyGems update is `C:\Users\USERNAME\Downloads\rubygems-update-2.6.7.gem` where USERNAME is your username.

 1. If you've found the RubyGems update file in your Downloads directory, you can move on to the next step.